hisandan/hisandan/README.md

 🚀 **Developer | Data Enthusiast | Lifelong Learner**

 I’m passionate about leveraging technology and data to create impactful solutions that improve people's lives.
-With a strong foundation in **software development, artificial intelligence, and data science**, I love working on projects that combine business, data, and technology.
+With a strong foundation in **software development, artificial intelligence, and data science**, I love working on projects that combine communities, data, and technology.
 Let's collaborate and build something amazing together! 🌎💡

 ---

-## 🔧 Tech Stack & Skills
+## 🔧 Tech Stack & Skills (Experimenting with)

 | **Category**            | **Technologies & Tools** |
 |------------------------|----------------------|